peasantbird/tp/docs/UserGuide.md

 * The priority system allows for the designation of levels of importance to each buyer and seller, which will be displayed as a tag in RTPM.
 When this priority is set to `nil`, there will be no tag.
 * RTPM data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 * RTPM data are saved automatically as a JSON file `[JAR file location]/data/rtpm.json`.
 Advanced users are welcome to update data directly by editing that data file.
+* Note that RTPM does checks for duplicate and similar entries.
+For more info, go [here.](#appendix-c-similar-names)

 **If your changes to the data file are in an invalid format, RTPM will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.**